kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 kube-apiserver will ignore `MatchLabelSelectors` in PodAffinity/PodAntiAffinity, and thus, kube-scheduler will also do nothing with it.

+But, we leave the existing `MatchLabelSelectors` and `LabelSelector` created from `MatchLabelSelectors` as it is.

 ### Version Skew Strategy

 <!--